JonasKop/CSSC/README.md

 # Color

-Tool which converts rgb to hex or hex to rgb from its arguments.
+Tool which converts RGB to HEX or HEX to RGB from its arguments.

 ## Getting Started